Ckevin99/Teamproject/readme.md

 * UI Programming:
     - Alexis: Created base goal program & creating database
     - Kevin: Created main UNITY program that will be used for goalkeeping, points and store
-    - Logan: Created prototype UNITY goal program to integrate into other programs
+    - Logan: Created prototype UNITY goal program to integrate into other programs.
+Completed ReadMe
 * World Creation & Design:
     - Dylan: Created main scene and character
     - Jonathan: Created start screen and music